benjaminion/LLL_docs/lll_reference.rst

 In common with Lisp, varying numbers of semicolons may be used to begin a comment depending on context, but this is purely stylistic.

+The only exception is when the ``;`` character is within a double-quoted string, in which case it is treated as part of the string and does not begin a comment.

 Common conventions
 ------------------